14.1 C

 IMT Ghaziabad90 Percentile

-Goa Institute of Management80 Percentile
+Goa Institute Of Management80 Percentile

 MICA Ahmedabad90 Percentile